openoms/bitcoin-tutorials/joinmarket/README.md

 ### Send payments through coinjoins with `sendpayment.py`

 * Described in: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md#try-out-a-coinjoin-using-sendpaymentpy

+* See the walkthrough for the JoinMarket-Qt GUI to send payments with coinjoin or run multiple coinjoins (tumbler): <https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/JOINMARKET-QT-GUIDE.md>

+* Video demonstration of using the JoinMarket-Qt GUI: <https://youtu.be/hwmvZVQ4C4M>

 ### Run a Yield Generator
 * Read the basics: https://github.com/JoinMarket-Org/joinmarket/wiki/Running-a-Yield-Generator